-“Meal Planning for Kids” was written by a Master’s degree-level Registered Dietitian to teach kids important health science and nutrition principles that meet scholastic requirements and build life-long skills. (post may contain affiliate links).
+“Meal Planning for Kids” was written by a master’s degree-level Registered Dietitian to teach kids important health science and nutrition principles that meet scholastic requirements and build life-long skills.

 Kids also develop research and writing skills, critical thinking, and budgeting while completing this curriculum.
-LOTS of hands-on, practical activities are included in this 147-page curriculum package.
+LOTS of hands-on, practical activities are included in this 200-page curriculum package.

 Activities include real-life skills.